ZRonzan/aA-Meetups-clone/README.md

       "errors": {
-        "name": "Name must be 60 characters or less", "about": "About must be 50 characters or more", "type": "Type must be Online or In person", "private": "Private must be a boolean",
+        "name": "Name must be 60 characters or less", "about": "About must be 50 characters or more", "type": "Type must be Online or In Person", "private": "Private must be a boolean",
         "city": "City is required",
         "state": "State is required",